Integral points of bounded height on partial equivariant compactifications of vector groups: One-dimensional theory

 \subsection{Oscillatory integrals}

 Let $F$ be a local field.
 In this section we study integrals of the form

 for suitable test functions~$\Phi$ on~$F$.
+(We choose to use the measure~$\mathrm dx$; using the multiplicative Haar measure~$\mathrm d^\times x$ would result in a shift in the quasi-character~$\chi$.)
 When $d$ is nonnegative, the behavior of such integrals as a function of~$\chi$ is explained by Proposition~\ref{prop:tate-local}.
 We need to understand the decay of such integrals when the absolute value of the parameter~$a$ grows to infinity, for positive integers $d$.
 This result will also be used to establish a meromorphic continuation of these integrals, with respect to~$\chi$, when $d$ is negative.

+We recall some terminology.
+A complex valued function on~$F$ is called \emph{smooth} if it is infinitely differentiable, or locally constant, according to whether $F$ is archimedean or not. \emph{Schwartz functions} are smooth functions with compact support.
+The vector space~$\mathscr S(F)$ of Schwartz functions has a natural topology; a subset of~$\mathscr S(F)$ is bounded when: \begin{enumerate} \item the supports of all of its elements are contained in a common compact subset; \item if $F=\R$, then for each integer~$n$, their $n$th derivatives are uniformly bounded; \item if $F=\C$, then for all~$(m,n)\in\N^2$, their partial derivatives~$\partial^m_x\partial^n_y$ are uniformly bounded; \item if $F$ is ultrametric, then there exists a positive real number~$\delta$ such that all of its elements are constant on any ball of radius~$\delta$ in~$F$. \end{enumerate}

 When the test function~$\Phi$ vanishes in a neighborhood of~$0$ and belongs to some Schwartz class, the integral $\mathscr I$ is a \emph{non-stationary phase} integral and its decay with respect to the parameter~$a$ is classical.
 For example, the integral